harrisd97/stationer_tracker/README.md

 ## About This Project

-This app was inspired by a real-world challenge for wedding stationers (see the attached screenshot for the original challenge prompt).
+This app was inspired by a real-world challenge for wedding stationers.
 While the inspiration came from that challenge, **the code and features here are unique to this project** and may differ from the original requirements.

 ---